xelaj/mtproto/README.md

         DeviceModel:    "Unknown",
         SystemVersion:  "linux/amd64",
         AppVersion:     "0.1.0",
-	// just use "en", any other language codes will recieve error.
+	// just use "en", any other language codes will receive error.
 See telegram docs for more info.
         SystemLangCode: "en",
         LangCode:       "en",
         // HelpGetConfig() is ACTUAL request, but wrapped in IvokeWithLayer